 Transforming your retirement is a journey of awareness and action.
 As you look forward to, enter or are in the midst of retirement, it is helpful to look at what you bring to this stage of life.
 Identify, examine and decide what to do with things that either can sabotage your dreams or enhance them.
 Each of the topics below is covered in more detail in one or more of the posts in the category “What you bring with you to retirement.”
 Click on that above (right below the title) and they will all be on one page.
 To see the infographic most clearly, click on the title or the image.

-One of the important keys to transforming your retirement to a time of joy and fulfillment is to continue learning new things.
+One of the important keys to transforming your years after 50 to a time of joy and fulfillment is to continue learning new things.
 Since I am building my online business, I am learning new tech things all of the time.

 Infographics are a great tool to summarize or provide an overview of information, and especially appeal to people who are more visually oriented.